 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Eiger BioPharmaceuticals (EIGR)

-/EIN News/ -- NEW YORK, Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California on behalf of all persons or entities who purchased Eiger BioPharmaceuticals (“Eiger” or “Company”) (NYSE: EIGR) between March 10, 2021 and October 4, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Nov.
+09, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California on behalf of all persons or entities who purchased Eiger BioPharmaceuticals ("Eiger" or "Company") EIGR between March 10, 2021 and October 4, 2022, both dates inclusive (the "Class Period").

 Eiger's product candidates include, among others, peginterferon lambda.
 According to the Complaint, in March 2022, based on the results of the TOGETHER study, Eiger announced that it would submit an Emergency Use Authorization ("EUA") request to the U.S. Food and Drug Administration ("FDA") for peginterferon lambda for the treatment of patients with mild-to-moderate COVID-19.